Active Friction Drag Reduction in Turbulent Boundary Layer Flow

 HPC Platform used:

-Hazel Hen and Hawk of HLRS
+Hazel Hen and Hawk (HLRS), JUQUEEN (JSC)

 Passenger transportation by aircrafts is responsible for a considerable share of the global CO2 emission budget.
 Although aircraft engines have become more efficient during the past, there is an increasing pressure on airline companies and manufacturers to accomplish the growth of air traffic without increasing the emission of greenhouse gases.
 At present, alternative technologies such as electric propulsion or hydrogen fuelled engines are investigated.
 These, however, do not reduce the overall energy consumption of the aircraft.